-First, if you don't understand Twitter, grab an 18-30 year old to walk you through this post.
-It took me while to really understand this concept too.
+First, if you don't understand Twitter, Instagram and whatever is next, ask a 15 year old to walk you through this post.
+I feel your pain.
 Bottom line is it's being utilized at Charity Auctions more every day.
 It's a great way to market your events and keep your Social Media updated and fresh.

-It's a simple thing really, you create a #hashtag for your Charity Auction and then tell everyone about it.
+It's a simple concept really.
+You create a #hashtag for your Charity Auction and then tell everyone about it.
 That's it.
 Seriously.
-Those who "get" Twitter, will handle the rest.
+Those who "get" Twitter/Instagram/Facebook, will handle the rest.
 It's like a dog whistle for the cool kids.
 Here's how it works.

 When you start planning your event, create a hashtag that represents your event.
 It can literally be anything you want.
-I recommend keeping it short and memorable (Twitter allows 280 characters per tweet) and your hashtag counts against that number.
-It could be #MarchForBabies #SaveTheWhales #AwesomeSchoolGala #FallFete #BlueShoeAuction There are no real restrictions, but also no way to "lock down" a hash tag, so check if anyone else is using it as well.
+Keep it short and memorable (Twitter allows only 280 characters per tweet) and your hashtag counts against that number.
+It could be #MarchForBabies #SaveTheWhales #YourSchoolsGala #FallFete #BlueShoeAuction There are no restrictions, but also no way to "lock down" a hash tag, you never own it.
+So check if anyone else is using it to avoid any confusion.

-Then start telling everyone.
-Use it in email blasts, newsletters, use it on Facebook, Instagram and add it to reservation confirmations.
-Put it on your website and of course POST IT AT YOUR EVENT!
-Put it on tables, your big video screens and on your silent auction tables.
-Also announce it occasionally during the event.
+Tell everyone about your #CoolNewHashtag.
+Use it in email blasts, newsletters, Facebook, Instagram and SnapChat.
+Put it on your website and of course ANNOUNCE IT AT YOUR EVENT!
+Make note of it on your tables, the big video screens and at the bar.

-Think of your hastag as creating a Virtual Club House for your guests.
-It's basically saying...If you are interested in this event, we are having a conversation at "this location".
+Think of your hastag as Virtual Club House for your guests.
+It's basically saying...If you are interested in this event, we are having a conversation at "#this location".

 People using Twitter can/will add to the conversation at anytime.